szfh/szfh.github.io/_drafts/2020-8-1-is-hojbjerg-good.md

 There is good enough shot assist volume compared to similar mid-table players, particularly of the most dangerous type of pass: **into the opposition penalty area**.

 ![sca]({{site.baseurl}}/images/2020-8-1-is-hojbjerg-good/sca.png)

-#### Sign this player if you want
-* more passing and ball progression in your middle third
-	*and*
-* consistently solid defensive output
-	*and*
-* you're not really sure about your manager

-#### Don't sign this player if you want
-* the next Kante/Ndidi/Fernandinho that lets you get five attacking players on the pitch
-	*or*
-* one player to put all your centre-of-the-pitch creation through *or*
-* you're trying to build some specific play style

 ## He should stop shooting, but that's fixable.